A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Problem Formulation

 Otherwise, for losing buyer $V_i\notin\mathbb{V}_w$ and losing seller $C_j\notin\mathbb{V}_w$, their utilities are $\hat{u}_i=0$ and $\bar{u}_j=0$.
-Here, the utility $\hat{u}_i$ is proportional to the difference of its valuation and charged price, which implies the satisfaction level of $V_i$ on its assigned CS.
-The utility $\bar{u}_j$ is proportional to the difference of rewarded payment and its cost, which characterizes the profitability of $C_j$ for providing charging service.
+Here, the utility $\hat{u}_i$ is proportional to the difference between its valuation and charged price, which implies the satisfaction level of $V_i$ on its assigned CS.
+The utility $\bar{u}_j$ is proportional to the difference between rewarded payment and its cost, which characterizes the profitability of $C_j$ for providing charging service.